 \section{What is Grid???}

 A computational Grid is an aggregation of heterogeneous and geographically distributed resources such as computing, storage and special equipments.
 The aim of the grid is to dynamically share resources to facilitate optimal utilization.
 Grid allows us to solve complex problems that could not be dealt with otherwise.
-It provides high-speed and seamless access to supercomputers and also enables creation and management of dynamic virtual collaborations and organizations Leading scientist is this field, Dr. I. Foster has given {\it Three Point Checklist} in this purpose :\begin{quote}A Grid is a system that \begin{itemize}\item coordinates resources that are not subject to centralized control \\{ Integrates and coordinates different resources and users that live in different control domain} \item using standard, open, general-purpose protocols \\{ Protocols such as authentication, authorization and access should be open and standard and open.
-Otherwise the system is application specific.}and \item interfaces to deliver nontrivial qualities of service\\{ Should deliver various quality of service in a coordinated way so that the utility of the system is {\bf significantly} greater then the sum of its part}.\end{itemize} and is accepted as present standard.\end{quote}
+It provides high-speed and seamless access to supercomputers and also enables creation and management of dynamic virtual collaborations and organizations.

+Leading scientist is this field, Dr. I. Foster has given {\textit{Three Point Checklist}} in this purpose : \begin{quote}A Grid is a system that \begin{itemize} \item coordinates resources that are not subject to centralized control \\{ Integrates and coordinates different resources and users that live in different control domain} \item using standard, open, general-purpose protocols \\{ Protocols such as authentication, authorization and access should be open and standard and open.
+Otherwise the system is application specific.}and \item interfaces to deliver nontrivial qualities of service\\{ Should deliver various quality of service in a coordinated way so that the utility of the system is {\textbf{significantly}} greater then the sum of its part}. \end{itemize} and is accepted as present standard. \end{quote}